Inappropriate conduct

 • Attempting to access the examination question paper before the examination has started

-• Attempting to continue to write on the answer script after your allocated exam time has ended
+• Attempting to continue to type or amend your submission after your allocated exam time has ended

 How does the IFoA protect against inappropriate conduct in exams?